MitchellV3/INTP-362-Blog-2/README.md

 ![Architecture](./img/architecture.png)

-### Okay, that was a lot.
+### Okay, that was a lot

 The concepts of Electron can be a bit confusing at first, but the best way to understand them is to see them in action.
-So let's get started with some simple examples.

 ## So, let's get started

-I won't go into too much detail about the setup process, as it is pretty straightforward.
+I won't go into too much detail about the setup process, it's pretty straightforward.
 You can find the official Electron quick start guide [here](https://www.electronjs.org/docs/tutorial/quick-start).

 The only requirement is that you have Node.js installed.
 Electron isn't actually something you install globally, but rather something you install locally in your project.
-Electron is a project dependency, not a tool you use to build your project.
+Electron is a project dependency.

 Electron projects are built by initializing an npm package using the `npm init` command, and then installing Electron as a dependency.
 Scaffolding an npm project will prompt you to enter some information about your project, such as the name, version, description, etc. You can just press enter to accept the default values.
 The only recommended change is to set the entry point to `main.js` instead of `index.js`.
 As a convention, Electron apps use `main.js` as the entry point and `index.js` as the renderer process for the index.html window.